Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 The most common anxiety symptoms include:

 Mental symptoms: Racing thoughts that jump from one worry to another.
-You might obsess over that presentation next week or convince yourself that headache is definitely something serious.
+You might obsess over that presentation next week or convince yourself that the headache is definitely something serious.

 Anxiety is future-focused.
 You're always bracing for something bad that might happen, even when logically you know it probably won't.

-Depression Symptoms: When Everything Feels Heavy and Pointless
+Depression Symptoms: When everything feels heavy and pointless

 Depression symptoms are quite different from anxiety, though they can be just as debilitating.
 Where anxiety speeds everything up, depression slows everything down.